 - 1. Insufficient description or too much abbreviation - 2.
-Failure to enter all of the required line items in the computer system - 3.
+Failure to enter all of the required line items - 3.
 No word description, only part or model numbers - 4.
 Incorrect address or telephone number - 5.
-Restrictive specifications
+Restrictive specifications - 6.
+Lack of required attachments